Souradeep2304/Azure-Templates/Nested Templates/Creation of Two Vnets and peering/README.md

  - ```terraform apply```

 ### 5. Pulumi:
 Pulumi is another tool for implementing Infrastructure as a Code.
 It is a multi-language and multi-cloud development platform.
 Using Pulumi the same scenario can be deployed. [`main.js`](https://raw.githubusercontent.com/Souradeep2304/Azure-Templates/master/Nested%20Templates/Creation%20of%20Two%20Vnets%20and%20peering/Pulumi/main.js) script is to be executed in pulumi.
+To read more about Pulumi, [`click here`](https://www.pulumi.com/)